SciML/sciml.ai/news/2022/09/21/compile_time.md

 it can still know that `!x::Bool` and thus no invalidation occurs.
 This is one principle to take away from this discussion:

-**Invalidations and other bad compile-time things have a bigger change of occuring on uninferred code**
+**Invalidations and other bad compile-time things have a bigger chance of occuring on uninferred code**

 In other words, making sure that code is type-stable and easy to infer can have many different compile-time benefits.